PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 ##### 2.1.1.1 Company Certificate Request

-The consumer is requesting a specific certificate from the provider.
+The DPCC is requesting a specific certificate from the DPPC.
-This request can be sent by the data consumer continuously, for updates on the request state on data provider side.
+This request can be sent by the DPCC continuously, for updates on the request state on DPPC side.

 ![alt text](assets/State%20Machine%20Data%20Provider.svg "3-Tier example of a digital twin BOM")